paulbarmstrong/electron-config/README.md

 ## Usage

-To use the Electron Configuration Evaluator, simply execute the jar file included in the repository.
+To use the Electron Configuration Evaluator, simply execute the jar file included in release v1.0.

-If you want to take a look at the code, all of the code is included in the source_code folder.
+If you want to take a look at the code, all of the code is included in the repository's *source_code* folder.

 ## Why